Damienkatz/Kayos-Design/kayosdesign.md

 However this means message keys are effectively reordered, breaking message ordering and potentially consistency.
 But consumers can still preserve strict consistency if they can commit to their representation in an isolated atomic commit.
 We make this possible by sending the consumers boundary markers that indicate the end of their current MVCC queue snapshot, and the consumers commit the processed messages into there representation in an atomic transaction, bringing itself into ordered consistency.

-For replication, replica Kayos servers are symmetric with consumers, each downstream replica is really just a consumer of it's upstream replica.
-Replication can be both use chained and fanout replication.
+For redundancy, replica Kayos servers are symmetric with consumers, each downstream replica is really just a consumer of it's upstream replica.
+Message routing can both use chained and fanout replication.
 Chained to increase redundancy, and fanout to also increase consumer client capacity.

 We also want to allow each consumer to proceed at it's own pace, not blocking other consumers and not using resources when inactive.
 Each consumer should be a lightweight addition to the master, we should be able to support a large number on consumers, concurrently or serially active, serially and any mix of the two.
 Each consumer will process a MVCC snapshot, and each consumer can have different snapshots with little additional overhead.